anuj05/Intership_Project/README.md

 # Intership_Project
-MNIT Internship Project on Deep Learning
+MNIT Internship Project on Deep Learning for Predicting Accuracy for Rotten Fruits!